Sunday, July 14, 2024

 Ode IX.

 “Christ-like in humility” (χριστοταπείνωτε).
-The Greek seems to be unattested.
+The word seems to be unattested.

 “To raise it up to keep his commandments and show it to be sound” (τατην ξαναστσαι, κα δείξ γισαν, ες ντολν Ατο κπλήρωσιν).
 Lit., “to raise it up and show it to be sound, to the keeping of his commandments.”
 “Raise it up” and “show it to be sound” are probably intended as synonymia, but as usual the hymnographers cannot help piling it on.
 I have tidied up the syntax so that it flows a little more gently in English.